django-cms/django-cms/docs/concepts/menu_system.rst

 Let's look at an example using the {% show_menu %} templatetag.

-In the representation below, an blank line separates methods.
-An indentation reflects a similar Python/logical indentation.

 Each of the methods below passes a big list of nodes to the ones it calls, and returns them to the one that it was in turn called by.

 Don't forget that show_menu recurses - so it will do all of the below for each level in the menu.